Investment market review

-Global share markets were weak in the December 2018 quarter with the MSCI World Index in Australian dollar terms recording a decline of 11.1%.
+The international share market had a strong March quarter with the MSCI World Index in Australian dollar terms gaining 11.5%.

 © Morningstar, Inc. All rights reserved.
 The data and content contained herein are not guaranteed to be accurate, complete or timely.
 Neither Morningstar, nor its affiliates nor their content providers will have any liability for use or distribution of any of this information.
 To the extent that any of the content above constitutes advice, it is general advice that has been prepared by Morningstar Australasia Pty Ltd ABN: 95 090 665 544, AFSL: 240892 (a subsidiary of Morningstar, Inc.), without reference to your objectives, financial situation or needs.
 Before acting on any advice, you should consider the appropriateness of the advice and we recommend you obtain financial, legal and taxation advice before making any financial investment decision.
 If applicable investors should obtain the relevant product disclosure statement and consider it before making any decision to invest.
 Please refer to Morningstar's Financial Services Guide (FSG) for more information at www.morningstar.com.au/s/fsg.pdf